Release Date: 2001

 Transformation to Robot Mode:

-the center of the vehicle body.
+Turn the vehicle over and swing down the golden struts.
+Separate the front wheels from the purple parts of the vehicle.
+Swing the rear wheels towards the center of the vehicle body.
 Swing down the front wheels.
 Swing out the sides of the vehicle to reveal the robot arms.
 Rotate the arms and then slide down the lower robot arms.
 Fold up the middle wheels and slide them into the slots where the arms were.
-Swing down the blue U shaped suspension pieceand connect its pegs to the holes on the piece connected to legs.
+Swing down the blue U shaped suspension piece and connect its pegs to the holes on the piece connected to legs.
 Now fold back the cockpit of the vehicle and swing the purple cockpit piece back to reveal the robot head.
 Slide the robot head down.
 Rotate the chest piece and then snap it into place.
 Strika's transformation is complete.

 Again, it is worthwhile to mention that Strika's colors do not match her CGI animated counterpart.
 Whereas the CGI model is mostly purple and black, this toy is mostly grey, silver and blue.
 Among the nicest details on this toy are the intricate patterns on Strika's upper arm.
 These golden strips are fairly unnecessary, but give the toy a more detailed appearance.
-Among the details matching the television show model are the legs (where she stands/floats on heels that look like hover engines) and face.
+Among the details matching the television show model are the legs (where she stands/floats on wheels that look like hover engines) and face.
 Another less obvious piece of sculpting is the chest piece, which looks like a spine with rib cages protruding to the sides.
 Underneath this rather organic looking detail on the chest are more mechanical details that resemble mechanical tubing.

 In robot mode, Strika has thirteen points of articulation.
 Side to side articulation on the head is lost due to the neck mechanism used for the vehicle mode.
 However, the head can look up and down.
 In a very nice touch, Strika's reciprocating cannons can be used in this mode as well.
-This feature may not be show accurate, but it adds a layer of play value
+This feature may not be show accurate, but it adds a layer of play value to the toy.